 Our Resource Library has several resources that can help you through the process of learning about yourself related to careers.
-However it's still essential to schedule an appointment with the Career Center.
+However it's still essential to schedule an appointment with Career Services.

 Review the diagram below to get started on your journey.